pypackaging-native/pypackaging-native/docs/key-issues/multiple_architectures.md

 with some affordances and tooling to simplify distribution.

 By default Android projects use Java/Kotlin, which produces platform independent code.
-However, it is possible to use non Java/Kotlin libraries by using JNI and the Android NDK (Native Development Kit).
+However, it is possible to use non-Java/Kotlin libraries by using JNI and the Android NDK (Native Development Kit).
 If a project contains native code, a separate compilation pass is performed for each architecture.